 Visiting the Peak District makes for a great day out in England.
 Hills, cute shops, loads of activities and some great viewpoints even if you don’t want to walk, means there’s loads to see here too.

 The most popular thing to do on a day out in the Peak District is of course, go hiking.
 The Peak District is an upland area in England situated at the southern end of the Pennines.
+It’s one of England’s 10 National Parks, and was the first one in England.

 The Peak District is divided into two areas: